XpressAI/vecto-typescript-client/readme.md

 Have any questions or need support?
 Feel free to chat with the devs at our [Discord](https://discord.com/invite/wtYbXvPPfD)!

 ## Support
-For issues with the SDK, please raise a GitHub issue.
+For issues with the Client, please raise a GitHub issue.
 For issues related to the API or other inquiries, please contact Vecto support.